tushartushar/taksidiotis/guide.md

 * Mykonos:  Famous for its nightlife, though Mykonos has a lot more to offer.
 Beautiful and exotic rocky beaches, well-known restaurants offering traditional plates, mysterious and wonderful alleys.
 Mykonos combine both the quiet and the frostbite memories you want to add in your summer vacations!
 [click to visit website](https://www.discovergreece.com/el/greek-islands/cyclades/mykonos)

+* Skiathos: Skiathos is among the most popular islands of Greece.
+Famous for the golden beaches, the green nature and the vivid atmosphere, Skiathos Greece is a favourite destination for both youth and families.
+The most popular beaches are located on the southern side of the island, including the famous bay of Koukounaries.
+However, very impressive is the exotic beach of Lalaria, accessible only by boat trip that also goes to the Medieval Castle of the island.
+The Town is the centre of activities on the island, where visitors head in the evenings to enjoy a relaxing drink.
+From Skiathos island, visitors can make day excursions to Skopelos and Alonissos, the other islands of Sporades.

 ## Theatre

 * If you like a bit of art visit the Municipal Theatre in Pireus.
 In the heart of the city, reachable by many means of transport it often hosts rather interesting plays with known greek actors.

 ## Extreme sports